daar/pmake/doc/reference.rst

   install('$(BINOUTPUTDIR)', '.\release\$(TargetCPU)-$(TargetOS)', 'helloworld$(EXE)');

-This command will install the helloworld executable (helloworld.exe on windows) from the binary output folder of the package to the .\\release\\$(TargetCPU)-$(TargetOS) folder, relative to the folder from which fmake was invoked from and where make.exe is generated.
+This command will install the helloworld executable (helloworld.exe on windows) from the binary output folder of the package to the .\\release\\$(TargetCPU)-$(TargetOS) folder, relative to the folder from which pmake was invoked from and where make.exe is generated.
 For the file pattern it is also possible to use wildcard characters such as;

 \*
   match zero or more characters